 Are you looking to connect with your next great candidate?
-Combining professional social media giant LinkedIn with a great recruitment platform and applicant tracking system such as Simplicant makes for a smarter recruitment plan for finding the best talent.
+Combining professional social media giant LinkedIn with a great recruitment platform and applicant tracking system such as Simplicant makes a smarter recruitment plan for finding the best talent.
 LinkedIn can be a great resource for finding top quality candidates, especially passive candidates.
 Once you have located these top-notch candidates, you can use Simplicant to build an impressive talent pipeline for your company.

 In the endorsed skills section, candidates can choose a list of the skills which best represent their abilities and qualifications.
 Then coworkers, employers, and clients can visit the candidate’s profile and endorse the skills in which they believe the candidate excels.
 The skills others choose to endorse will tell you a lot about the candidate’s best abilities.